Arpita2298/Weather-App/README.md

 # Weather-App
-Weather app  using HTML ,CSS and Javascript.Iin this you have to enter your city name and give upcoming forecast and aslo give next 4 days forecast
+Weather app  using HTML ,CSS and Javascript.In this you have to enter your city name and it  give upcoming forecast and aslo give next 4 days forecast